Skip to content

 first_dow_in_data # zero

-# Re-defining the latent hospital admissions RV, now with the
+# Define the latent hospital admissions RV with the day-of-the-week effect

 latent_hosp_wday_effect = latent.HospitalAdmissions(